Parent Services and Opportunities

 ATTD strives to include and educate parents in their child’s dance development.
 We appreciate that you too have an enormous learning curve and desire to understand and share in your child’s love of dance.

 In addition to being able to watch classes through the viewing windows, there is one parent observation week in each semester of the school year.
 In the fall semester, parents are invited to an interactive parent-viewing week to better understand the learning process that their child is experiencing.
-In the spring semester within our 2-part, year-end performance, parents are invited to a “performed” class demonstration.

 Healthy You Lecture Series: